Ohio Boat Registration, Kayak Fees & Clerk Title Rules (2026)

 Must Register

-All recreational boats in Ohio, including powerboats, sailboats, canoes, kayaks, pedal boats, and inflatable boats.
+All recreational boats in Ohio, including powerboats, sailboats, canoes, kayaks, pedal boats, rowboats, and inflatable boats.

 Exemptions